edelgrace/blog/content/post/2013-11-09-race-against-time.md

 ---
 I missed yesterday as well.
 I'm just not very good at this!
 But I am determined not to miss today.
 Today I read on [Zen Habits][1] that you should never miss doing something two days in a row.
 It's a good philosophy and a great motivation hack for me.
 By the time two days have passed, it's very likely that that task will never be accomplished.

 So yes, it's around 11:30pm and it takes me around half an hour to write at least 500 words.
 Truly a race against time!
-To those who thought that BloWriMo wouldn't that much of a challenge&#8230; You don't know me very well and I hope it stays that way.
+To those who thought that BloWriMo wouldn't that much of a challenge...
+You don't know me very well and I hope it stays that way.

 Today I watched a lot of YouTube videos.
 I am not proud of it.
-I watched a lot of Filofax videos, Numberphile videos, videos about the Berlin Wall&#8230; Too many to count!
+I watched a lot of Filofax videos, Numberphile videos, videos about the Berlin Wall...
+Too many to count!
 There are just too many things to be distracted by.
 I don't want to slip up now when things are just starting to look up.

 I also decided to listen to a podcast called the [The Internet Box Podcast][2].
 If you're a fan of the gaming & entertainment company Rooster Teeth<sup class="footnote"><a href="#foot_ajs-fn-id_1-126" id="back_ajs-fn-id_1-126">1</a></sup>, you will like this podcast. **It definitely is not for the faint hearted and the easily offended.
 If you fall under this category, please stop reading.**